 On the Faroes Islands, Info Norden is managed by the Nordic Atlantic Co-operation (NORA).

 In Greenland, Info Norden is managed by the Nordic Institute in Greenland (NAPA).

 In Sweden, Info Norden is managed by Nordregio.

 All other Info Norden offices are managed by the Nordic Association (Foreningen Norden).

 Info Norden’s limitations

-Collaboration with other actors
+Working with other stakeholders